chunfortam/HTI-Image-Segmentation-of-Endothelial-Cells/README.md

 **Results**<br />
 Segmentation Output
-Below is a visual comparison of the source image, generated mask, and real mask:
+Below is a visual comparison of the source image, generated mask, and real mask at the moment:
 ![image](https://github.com/user-attachments/assets/a3eddd4f-60ca-4562-b2ea-7fbcd4053296)